-What dashboards primarily suffer from is a lack of biased intentionality that is needed to propel users forward.
+What I’d like to see are dashboards with more bias, which is needed to propel users forward.
 Dashboards should point you somewhere, but often they just are just reporting data.
 Sometimes that is really what is needed, but I contend that enterprise businesses are too quick to pick generic dashboards as a solution, without an openness for exploring more creative ways to empower data-driven workers.

 Bias and prejudice are construed as things to avoid in our culture, but in UX design, it just means that a design is doing something very intentional and specific, making no apologies for not being everything for everyone.
-In journalism, an unbiased article (if such a thing truly exists) is just a reporting of facts, but a biased one is actually trying to move you.
+In journalism, an unbiased article is just a reporting of facts, but a biased one is actually trying to move you.